-In principle, the requirements of DIN EN ISO 3170 - Petroleum Liquids - Manual sampling must be adhered to when sampling liquid fuels.
+In principle, the requirements of EN ISO 3170 - Petroleum Liquids - Manual sampling must be adhered to when sampling liquid fuels.

-Take a representative sample (draw a flow quantity dependent on the sampling point to ensure that actual fuel is freshly withdrawn from the tank).
+Take a representative sample (The flow quantity is to be drawn depending on the sampling point to ensure that fresh fuel is taken from the tank).
 If taken directly from tanks, use the prescribed draft method or make a mixed sample from the start, middle and end of the discharge (for example, for vehicles with bottom-only loading).

 The sample containers must be suitable, clean and dry.
 Never use test tubes intended for use with food.
 Fill the vessels as completely as possible and with as little air entrapment as possible.
-For biodiesel and mineral diesel fuel tin canisters with press-fit lids are wellproven.
+For biodiesel and mineral diesel fuel tin canisters with press-fit lids are well-proven.

-Take a sufficient sample quantity (at least 1 l) to ensure that all tests can be carried out in accordance with standards.
+Take a sufficient sample quantity (at least 1 liter) to ensure that all tests can be carried out in accordance with standards.